Raafat Alsabbagh

 Alsabbagh's documented connections run through Epstein to five identifiable individuals and one structural network position.

 Jeffrey Epstein — primary relationship, ten months of documented email correspondence (May 2016–January 2017 in the DOJ corpus, with continued grouping through January 2018) (EFTA02353684 through EFTA02664708).
-Epstein was the active party in the relationship: he offered introductions, forwarded intelligence, proposed market tutoring, and used Alsabbagh's name with the Saudi court in other contexts (EFTA02461943, EFTA02459671).
+Epstein was the active party throughout, offering introductions, forwarding intelligence, proposing market tutoring, and using Alsabbagh's name with the Saudi court in other contexts (EFTA02461943, EFTA02459671).

 Aziza Alahmadi — Saudi co-recipient across ten documents.
 Alsabbagh and Alahmadi were addressed as a unit and appear to have had overlapping but distinct roles within the same access channel (EFTA02449625).

 Kathryn Ruemmler — introduced by Epstein in June 2016 and formally connected on October 2, 2016 with Alahmadi CC'd.
 Ruemmler was then a Latham & Watkins partner and former Obama White House Counsel (EFTA02461943).
-The introduction placed her at the nexus of Epstein's Saudi, UAE, and Qatar client brokering simultaneously: she was introduced to Alsabbagh (Saudi) in October 2016 and separately connected to other Gulf-linked figures in subsequent months (EFTA02449625).
+The introduction placed her across several strands of Epstein's Gulf client brokering at once, with the Alsabbagh (Saudi) connection in October 2016 followed by separate introductions to other Gulf-linked figures in subsequent months (EFTA02449625).

 Ken Starr — introduced on November 26, 2016, the day after Epstein's return from Riyadh.
 Starr was a Kirkland & Ellis partner who had also served on Epstein's defense team (EFTA02668843).
 His introduction to Alsabbagh immediately post-Riyadh follows the same pattern of post-visit introductions seen with Ruemmler (EFTA02668843).